cre-o/ok.ru/README.md

 ok.setOptions(requestOptions)
 # You can specify accessToken in requestOptions or separately
-# For example: if you have many users and you whant to iterate from them
+# For example: if you have many users and you whant to iterate through them
 ok.setAccessToken('{access_token}');

 # All data passed in Object